 If you record your voice beyond the special studio, please keep in mind these simple rules to get your recording as qualitative as possible in your conditions (especially if you are going to publish your stuff on such major platforms as Audible, iTunes and so on).

-- If possible, choose the room full of furniture (sofas, armchairs, shelves, etc).
+#1 — If possible, choose the room full of furniture (sofas, armchairs, shelves, etc).
 It would be great to cover the windows with thick curtain.
-If you have a special vocal booth (something like this — DIY or purchased), that is perfect!
+If you have a special vocal booth (something like this or this — DIY or purchased), that is perfect!

-- Don’t forget to give your engineer clear sonic cues where s/he has to do cuts.
-It speeds up the process and saves your money!
+#9 — IMPORTANT during the recording session please don’t forget to give your engineer clear sonic cues where s/he has to do cuts.
+It speeds up the process and literally saves your money!

-The rest of the processing leave to your mastering engineer and only work with those you wanna hug ツ
+I wish you all the best and please… only work with those you wanna hug ツ